A free and fair society where we nurture people and planet.

-Each writer and editor is paid in two ways.
-Firstly, each article receives a flat-rate equal payment from our monthly income from supporters.
-So with each new supporter, the pay per article goes up every month.
+Each writer and section editor is paid in two ways.
+Firstly, each and every article receives a flat-rate equal payment from our monthly income from supporters.
+So with each new supporter, the pay per article goes up for everyone every month.
 Secondly, each article receives a top-up payment based directly on the percentage of web traffic, and therefore advertising income, that articles generate during a given calendar month.
 It’s as simple as that.

 This was the result of a unanimous vote we gave our writers on their pay model.

 We also actively encourage all of our writers to join and be active in the National Union of Journalists.